BlueNightSky/betterworldmap-dragonflight/README.md

 * Loamm location.
 Learn more about the [Loamm Niffen](https://www.wowhead.com/faction=2564/loamm-niffen).
 * Researchers Under Fire location.
 Learn more about the [Researchers Under Fire](https://www.wowhead.com/guide/zaralek-cavern#weekly-event-researchers-under-fire) event.

+## Kalimdor

+* Kalimdor Cup locations in all zones.
+Become a [Kalimdor Racer](https://www.wowhead.com/guide/dragonriding/kalimdor-cup-event).

 ## Limitations

-Due to World of Warcraft API limitations this addon _cannot_ show exact Grand Hunt locations unless you are in the zone where the Grand Hunt is currently active.
+Due to World of Warcraft API limitations this addon _cannot_ show exact Grand Hunt or Researchers Under Fire locations unless you are in the zone where they are currently active.

 ## Localization